 Transtur buses can be booked through any Cubanacan Travel Agency office around Cuba.
 They will be able to tell you which routes are available, the cost of the tickets, travel time a ticket cost.

 A Note About the Taxi Collectivo

-TourRadar offers some great adventure tours throughout Cuba.
-Another great company we use all of the time is Gadventures.
+A great company we use all the time is G Adventures.
 Below is a list of tours in Cuba you should check out.
 Take those tours your friends and family members will be jealous of.

-Gadventures – Cuba Libre 8 days, Havana to Havana.
+- G Adventures – Cuba Libre 8 days, Havana to Havana.
 Walking through the pincushion hills, wandering amongst orchids and lush mountain coffee plantations—see another side of the island on this week-long tour through the ‘Garden Province’ of Cuba.
-Tour a tobacco plantation, snorkel crystal-clear waters full of colourful coral and search for the pirates of lore along the Guanahacabibes Peninsula.
-Soak up local culture in a homestay for an immersive experience that travellers rarely get to know.
+Tour a tobacco plantation, snorkel crystal-clear waters full of colorful coral and search for the pirates of lore along the Guanahacabibes Peninsula.
+Soak up local culture in a homestay for an immersive experience that travelers rarely get to know.
 Let our experienced CEO lead you off the beaten path and discover the cultural treasures of Cuba.

 Check out all of Gadventures tours in Cuba today!